SSR-ds/Time-Series-with-Python/README.md

  6) KPSS and ADF Test helps us to find whether a time series is stationary or not around a particular time period.
 Stationary - mean variance and auto corelation does not change     over a period of time (no seasonality found).
 Understanding the time series will help us to find the right model for analysis.

-    ARMA model - Auto regressive and moving average model expects time series to be stationary
+    ARMA model - Auto regressive and moving average model expects time series to be stationary.

+    if its not stationary add some trend component to it that is the 'I'.
+Makes the time series stationary through the process of differentiation.
+This is basically         differentiating from the previous time series lag.
+Now it becomes an ARIMA model.

+    Hence when it is a stationary use ARMA or else use ARIMA to make it stationary (which can be over one or many time period) i.e the parameter called D.